The Polar Bears of Churchill, Manitoba

 The Ibises skulk around in the grass and the Snowy Egrets remain in plain sight.
-Spying some snowies in the marsh to left, I park illegally and run across the road.
-At the marsh in Rye, NH, I observe them for over an hour in all their splendor.
-There are seven of them, fishing for … Continue reading Egrets & Ibises
+Spying some Snowies in the marsh, I park illegally and run across the road.
+At the marsh in Rye, New Hampshire, I observe them for over an hour in all their feathery splendor.
+There are seven of them, fishing for … Continue reading Egrets & Ibis on the New Hampshire Seacoast

 Whales & Wildlife on Cape Cod